DNSCrypt/dnscrypt-website/assets/Stamps.md

 `path` is the absolute URI path, such as `/dns-query`.

-`bootstrap_ipi` is the IP address of a recommended resolver accessible over standard DNS in order to resolve `hostname`.
+`bootstrap_ipi` are IP addresses of recommended resolvers accessible over standard DNS in order to resolve `hostname`.
 This is optional, and clients can ignore this information.

 ## DNS-over-TLS stamps